jlongster/onGameStart-2013/static/slides.md

 It's possible!
 </div>

-# Javascript as a Platform
+# JavaScript as a Platform

 * Certainly javascript as a compilation target has been proven to be successful